fvaleri/strimzi-debugging/sessions/006/README.md

 ```

 Deploy the Kafka cluster with our brand new volumes, and check that it runs fine.
-**Adjust the storage size in Kafka resource, and disable the Topic Operator.**
+**Don't forget to adjust the storage size in Kafka resource.**
-The Bidirectional Topic Operator may delete our topics, so we have to first delete its internal topics, that will be reinitialized from Kafka on startup.
+To let the cluster operator roll the broker pods, we have to temporary enable unclean leader election.

 ```sh
 $ cat sessions/001/resources/000-my-cluster.yaml \